Skip to menu Skip to content Skip to footer

 Available for supervision

-Associate Professor Yeoungjee Cho is a consultant nephrologist from Princess Alexandra Hospital in Brisbane, Australia.
-She is a clinical trialist and immediate past Chair of the Peritoneal Dialysis working group of the Australasian Kidney Trials Network.
-She has published >100 manuscripts in the field of peritoneal dialysis in peer-reviewed journals.
+Professor Yeoungjee Cho is a consultant nephrologist from Princess Alexandra Hospital in Brisbane, Australia.
+She is a current Deputy Co-Chair of executive operations secretariat of the Australasian Kidney Trials Network.
+She is an elected member of Council for International Society for Peritoneal Dialysis, and is Chair of ISPD International Studies Committee.
+She has published >190 manuscripts in the field of peritoneal dialysis in peer-reviewed journals.
 She is a member of the steering committee for the Standardised Outcomes in Nephrology – Peritoneal Dialysis (SONG-PD) and a deputy editor-in-chief of Peritoneal Dialysis International.
-She is a current recipient of the Australian National Health and Medical Research Council Emerging Leadership Investigator Grant and Queensland Advancing Clinical Fellowship.
+She is a current recipient of the Australian National Health and Medical Research Council Emerging Leadership Investigator Grant.

 Yeoung Jee Cho